Turingraph/open_close_rider_art/cheche/open_close_rider/plot.md

 1.  `arabesque_of_alkhwarizmi`
 -   URL : https://github.com/Turingraph/arabesque_of_alkhwarizmi
--   Purpose : Numpy-Manim based Python library for visualizing linear transformed grid, triangle and square in 2D and 3D Euclidean space and 2D representation of 3D Euclidean space via PCA and hyperplane cross section, for teaching basic concept in Linear Algebra and as the basis for higher dimensional geometry visualization tool.
-Inspired by 3B1B's Linear Algebra series and Islamic Art.
+-   Purpose : Numpy-Manim based Python library that is used for visualizing 2D and 3D representation of linear transformed 2D and 3D user defined geometric object e.g. vector (point), line, user defined polytope etc with user defined matrix.
+This library also serve as linear algebra calculator that compute the properties of vector and matrix e.g. length of vector, Eigan Vector, Value and Determinant of matrix etc and solve linear equation and map with the visualization.
+This project is intended for visualizing the 2D and 3D representation of higher dimensional geometry in the future after finishing MVP via dimensional reduction algorithm e.g. singular matrix, 2D cross section, PCA, t-SNE etc.
 2.  `graffiti_gallery`
 -   URL : I don't create it yet.
 -   Purpose : Graffiti art designing tool box based on user customized Grapheme–Color Synesthesia experience.
 User can also apply `arabesque_of_alkhwarizmi` for placing text in an interesting pattern.